 According to Wikipedia, this was Minolta's top of their mid-tier XG series, where it replaced the XG-9.
-It also claims this is the first camera with the new Minolta logo.
+It also claims this is the first camera with the new Minolta logo (dark O with the horizonal lines).
 It was also the basis for their next top-line, manual focus SLR, the X-700.

 Minolta liked to offer a lot of cameras with small differences between them (their srT was big on this).
 According to McBroom's Camera Bluebook, 1995-96 edition, this is the XG lineup:

 All have aperture-priority auto-exposure, non-metered manual (except the XG-A), and automatic flash using dedicated units.
 All offere epxoure compensation, a self-timer, and accept the accessory Winder-G.

 XG-1: has the older-style body and the old Minolta logo on the prism.
 Does not accept the accessory Data Back G.

 XG-1n: still says XG-1, but has the updated X-570 / X-370 ergonomically-styled body, and the later Minolta logo.
 Will accept the accessory Data Back G.